Kunalgsolanki/NextjsTutorial/README.md

 ```
+``bash
+output : when you acess the http://localhost:3000/deshbord here redirect to user route
+``

-# use for authenticatuion when user not authenticate you apply thsi logoc for secure route
+# use for authenticatuion when user not authenticate you apply this logoc for secure route